MartinBradbury/trihub/README.md

 - Accessibility for All Abilities: Users, regardless of their experience level or physical condition, expect the platform to be welcoming and inclusive.
 This includes offering guidance for newcomers and ensuring that advanced features are accessible to those seeking more specialized training and support.

 ## Epics and User Stories

 1. Epic: User Registration:
     -   User Story 1: As a new user, I want to register on the website so that I can access the site content, share my experiences and contribute to the community.
-    -   User Story 2: As a registered user, I want to be able to upload my images, write about my experiences, like / comment on posts, create performances, set a goal and recieve a custom training plan based on my requirements.
+    -   User Story 2: As a registered user, I want to be able to upload my images, write about my experiences, like / comment on posts, create performances, set a goal and receive a custom training plan based on my requirements.

 2. Epic: Performances:
     -   User Story 1: As a user, I want to view other performances by users and be able to sort the performances by event or user.